-Nicole Beddoe, 38, a physical therapist at University Hospital, delivered her daughter, Savannah, in one of the low-intervention rooms at MU Women’s and Children’s Hospital.
+Nicole Beddoe delivered her daughter, Savannah, in one of the low-intervention rooms at MU Health Care's Family Birth Center.
 Although she says she had always been interested in having a natural childbirth without medication, she didn’t want to have a home birth — she wanted the security of delivering in a hospital.

-“When I heard about the program, I was really excited because it was the best of both worlds,” Beddoe says.
+“When I heard about the program, I was really excited because it was the best of both worlds,” Beddoe said.

 It was the laid-back approach of her provider, Certified Nurse Midwife Lori Anderson, that helped put Beddoe at ease.
 Anderson was happy to spend time talking through options.